-When children arrive at school, the parents/caregiver must inform homeroom teacher of any changes regarding the person who will be picking up a child.
+When children arrive at school, the parents/carer must inform the homeroom teacher of any changes regarding the person who will be picking up a child.
 Staff cannot release a child to a person who has not been authorized to collect them.
 Please telephone the school if any change to these details occurs during the day.